firebase/flutterfire/docs/analytics/_get-started.md

 ## Using Analytics without Ad ID support (iOS) {:#without-ad-id}

-If your app doesn't use IDFA, you can use `FirebaseAnalyticsWithoutAdIdSupport` instead of the default `FirebaseAnalytics` iOS dependency to avoid App Store review questions about advertising identifiers.
+If your app doesn't use IDFA, use the IDFA-free Analytics iOS dependency (`FirebaseAnalyticsCore` under SPM, or `FirebaseAnalytics/Core` under CocoaPods) instead of the default `FirebaseAnalytics` dependency to avoid App Store review questions about advertising identifiers.

 ### Swift Package Manager